 3. Take a long-term view

 Because you are trained to set your emotions aside, reactions can take several weeks or months to bubble to the surface.
 There may be initial reluctance to accept there is a problem.
 Many people have a front to maintain and there is a huge stigma to admitting to problems.
 Just because you’re told they’re “fine” doesn’t mean you should dismiss your concerns.
 Keep an eye out.
 It may take them time and several attempts before they’re ready to talk.

-– it’s important to avoid behaviour that may end up making things worse.
+It’s important to avoid behavior that may end up making things worse.
 Be aware of the fine line between helpful and unhelpful strategies.

 • Withdrawal: having quiet time to reflect on matters can be good.
 Avoiding social contact and withdrawing from work or pleasurable activities can add to the negative impact.